 The nominating committee proposes

-that the Board of Directors consists of six members and no deputy members,
+- that the Board of Directors consists of five members and no deputy members,

-election of Josephine Salenstedt and Peter Ingman and re-election of Håkan Sjunnesson, Cecilia Beck-Friis, and Fredrik Wester as members of the Board for the period up to the end of the next AGM.
-Re-election of Ebba Ljungerud as member of the Board for the period up to and including July 31, 2018.
-The current member of the board Peter Lindell has declined re-election.
-Håkan Sjunnesson is proposed to be appointed chairman of the Board of Directors for the period up to and including July 31, 2018.
-Fredrik Wester is proposed to be appointed chairman and Håkan Sjunnesson is proposed to be appointed deputy chairman for the period starting August 1, 2018 up to the end of the next AGM If Håkan Sjunnesson’s or Fredrik Wester’s assignment should end ahead of time, the Board of Directors will elect a new chairman internally,
+- election of Mathias Hermansson and re-election of Håkan Sjunnesson, Josephine Salenstedt, Peter Ingman and Fredrik Wester as members of the Board for the period up to the end of the next AGM.
+The current member of the board Cecilia Beck-Friis has declined re-election.
+Fredrik Wester is proposed to be appointed chairman and Håkan Sjunnesson is proposed to be appointed deputy chairman up to the next AGM.
+If Fredrik Wester’s assignment should end ahead of time, the Board of Directors will elect a new chairman internally,

-that the remuneration to the Board of Directors shall be increased to SEK 500,000/year for the Chairman and SEK 250,000/year for each of the AGM-elected directors.
-To Håkan Sjunnesson, who is proposed to be chairman part of the year and deputy chairman part of the year a total remuneration of SEK 500,000 is proposed.
+- that the remuneration to the Board of Directors shall be increased to SEK 520,000/year for the deputy chairman and SEK 260,000/year for each of the AGM-elected Board members.
 To Fredrik Wester, in accordance with his wishes, a total remuneration of net SEK 1 is proposed for each fiscal year,

-Below follows a short presentation of the persons proposed for first time election.
+Below follows a short presentation of the person proposed for first time election.

 The nominating committee’s statement regarding its proposal on the Board of Directors and information regarding the proposed members can be found on the company’s website.